 Most of the entrepreneurs want unique designs for their websites.
 If you are one of them, you’ll need a theme, a design template telling WordPress how your website should look.

-Good news is that there’re thousands of decent, expertly designed themes to choose from and customize the way you like.
+The good news is that there are thousands of decent, expertly designed themes to choose from and customize the way you like.

 Let’s start with freebies as they always seem more tempting.

 Are you in the dashboard?
 Ok, now you have access to over 2500+ free themes.
 Look along the side bar for “Appearance”, then click “Themes”.